 - Report sightings of the black-throated finch (southern subspecies) to the Queensland Government by contacting the WildNet Team at email@example.com

 Black-throated Finch Recovery Team.
 Department of Environment and Conservation (NSW) and Queensland Parks and Wildlife Service.
 2007.
 National recovery plan for the black-throated finch southern subspecies Poephila cincta cincta.
-Report to the Department of the Environment and Water Resources, Canberra.
-Department of Environment and Climate Change (NSW), Hurstville and Queensland Parks and Wildlife Service, Brisbane.
+Report to the Department of Agriculture, Water and the Environment, Canberra.
+Department of Environment, Energy and Science (NSW), Hurstville, and Queensland Department of Environment and Science, Brisbane.